 Typically, business intelligence focuses on gathering information about the internal factors that influence an organization’s success.
 For example, downtime in a manufacturing line, a sales team’s average call length, or the conversion rate of a website.
 The data can then present trends in a visual format so that decision-makers can identify opportunities to improve processes and outcomes.

 But many of the most important factors that determine your organization’s success are completely outside your control — things like consumer confidence, weather, and the political environment, particularly at the local level.

 Local politics has a huge influence on almost every business sector.
 Municipal and County governments set laws concerning:

-And yet, so many businesses operate in complete darkness about the local policy environment.
-They might skim the local newspapers, but they only get involved if a new local regulation that could harm their business is on the agenda for a vote at the city council.
+And yet, so many organizations operate in complete darkness about the local policy environment.
+They might skim the local newspapers, but they only get involved if a new local regulation that could harm their business or members is on the agenda for a vote at the city council.

-Businesses that build a process for staying on top of local policy issues position themselves to seize more opportunities and prevent changes to local laws that could disrupt their operations.
+Organizations that build a process for staying on top of local policy issues position themselves to seize more opportunities and prevent changes to local laws that could disrupt their operations.

 We call that process gathering civic intelligence.